Western Conference (MLS): Western Conference Champion counts by team

-As of the 2024 season, a total of fourteen different teams have competed in the Western Conference finals, and twelve of those teams have won at least once.
+As of the 2025 season, a total of sixteen different teams have competed in the Western Conference finals, and thirteen of those teams have won at least once.
 In the table below, teams are ordered first by the number of appearances in a Western Conference finals, then by the number of wins, and finally by year.
 Note that this table does not include years that a Western Conference team appeared in the Eastern Conference in the playoffs (such as 2010), and it does include appearances by Eastern Conference teams.
-Chivas USA (defunct), Nashville SC, St. Louis City SC and Vancouver Whitecaps FC have never made it to the Western Conference finals.
+Chivas USA (defunct), Nashville SC, and St. Louis City SC and have never made it to the Western Conference finals.